SRGSSR/playsrg-apple/docs/README.md

 Simply open the project with Xcode and wait until all dependencies have been retrieved.
 Then build and run the project.

-## Contributing

-If you want to contribute to the project as an external contributor, have a look at our [contributing guide](CONTRIBUTING.md).

 ### Quality checks

 Checking quality, the project requires command-line tools: